List of plants, alphabetical by common name:

-A perennial mint that reaches a height of 1-4 feet.
+Wild Bergamot is a perennial mint that reaches a height of 1-4 feet.
 The leaves are opposite, lanceolate in shape, and coarsely toothed.
-They grow to three inches long and spring from short stalks.
+They grow to 3 inches long and spring from short stalks.
 Many lavender, tubular, inch-long flowers appear clustered into dense, rounded heads at the ends of the sems.
 The entire plant is permeated with powerful, perfume-like scent.

 - Gastro-intestinal pain, stomach cramps